 What is an Injection Token

-The Injection Token allows creating token that allows the injection of values that don’t have a runtime representation.
+The Injection Token allows us to create a token to inject the values that don’t have a runtime representation.

 It is very similar to string tokens.
 But instead of using a hardcoded string, we create the Injection Token by creating a new instance of the InjectionToken